Redsift/build-taxi-sift-guide/docs/1-Simple-DAG.md

 ```
 ## Did we get any data?

-In a new terminal run:

-`$ redsift run-dag <PATH TO>/build-taxi-sift-guide/sift.json`

-In your Chrome browser:
+In your Chrome browser and in the SDK tab:

+Press the arrow button in the top right corner to start processing your emails.

-Go to View > Developer > Javascript Console
+Then go to View > Developer > Javascript Console

 Click on the Resources tab and then on IndexedDB.

-You should see something like the one below:
+You should see some data like below:

 <img src='./screenshots/step1SomeData.jpg'>